 French Bulldog Colors: 15 Amazing Coat Choices

 Some dogs only come in a limited number of colors.
 However, such is not the case for the French Bulldog.
-As a matter of fact, the Frenchie comes in 9 color combinations that are accepted by AKC standard for show dogs and so many other color combinations otherwise.
+As a matter of fact, there are 9 Frenchie color combinations that are accepted by AKC standard for show dogs and so many other color combinations otherwise.

 This color choice can be a bit misleading.
 Although they appear to be pure white, these pups are technically considered to be pied.
 Upon super-close inspection, you’ll find that the base coat for these dogs is actually fawn (a sandy brown) but has been completely overrun by white spots—which gives the dogs an illusion of being pure white.
 This is one of the accepted color standards for an AKC show dog.

-These cream-colored beauties are very similar to white-coated Frenchies.
+These cream French Bulldogs are similar to white-coated Frenchies.
 However, instead of a bright snowy white, this color is more of an off-white or eggshell color.
 Like the white French Bulldog, there will be no other patches of color around the body.
-Cream is another AKC accepted color standard.
+The Cream French Bulldog is another AKC accepted color standard.

 In terms of color, Fawn is a brownish color for dog coats.
 And this isn’t just a single spot on the color palette.
-Fawn Frenchies can range anywhere from a light sandy brown to an almost deep reddish-brown color.
+They range anywhere from a light sandy brown French Bulldog to an almost deep reddish-brown color.
 One thing to note is that Fawn colored pups often come with a black mask or a darker fawn (or black) stripe down their backs.
-These are another AKC standard breed color.
+These are another AKC standard breed color, though they’re often considered to be a brown French Bulldog.

 This an AKC qualifying color combination for the French Bulldog.
 It’s a coat in which the predominant color is fawn with white patches, spots, and accents.